 How to read this chart: We consider all of these brands to be reputable and well supported in Australia.
 The brands to the left are more affordable.
 The brands to the right are more expensive.

-2. The second main component of a solar system is the inverter, which can be either and the size of a briefcase), or a micro inverter - which is about the size of a paperback book.
+2. The second main component of a solar system is the inverter, which can be either a central inverter (which is the size of a briefcase), or a micro inverter - which is about the size of a paperback book.